tejusunkara/Flixster/README.md

 The following **stretch** features are implemented:

-* [X] Display a nice default progress bar for each image during loading
+* [X] Display a default progress bar for each image during loading

 ## Video Walkthrough